Disappearance of Martha Jean Lambert: Life prior to disappearance

-Martha was born to Howard and Margaret Lambert on March 26, 1973.
+Martha was born on March 26, 1973.
 She was described as a kind and shy girl who loved to spend time at friends' houses.
 However, Martha's life was not perfect.
 Her father Howard was an alcoholic and his temper was explosive, her mother was often fighting with Howard, and her two brothers were strange.
 Due to unknown reasons, possibly child abuse, Martha and her brothers spent much of their young lives in foster care and many different homes.
 Despite Martha's small stature, she was known to be a force to be reckoned with.
 Martha was the peacekeeper between her two older brothers and got along with them.
 Martha enjoyed spending time with her mother, who referred to Martha as her "best friend."
 Martha enjoyed attending church; she had poor grades at the time, but liked school.
 Martha liked to eat fried potatoes and spaghetti, liked country music, and liked soccer.
 Martha loved her family and was excited for Thanksgiving of 1985 because she would be spending the day with her family at her grandmother's house.

 Disappearance

-Martha, a 7th grader, was last seen on November 27, 1985.
+Martha, a 7th grader, was last seen on Wednesday, November 27, 1985.
 She attended her classes at Ketterlinus Junior High School that day and when school concluded, she went to a friend's residence for some time afterward.
 She then left the friend's house to return to her own home on Kerri Lynn Road in St. Augustine at approximately 7:30 pm.
 Whatever happened afterward is not clear, as her family gave varying stories of events that night.
 Martha was reported missing at 3:00 am on November 28 when no one could find her.
 Martha is described as a Caucasian female, with blonde hair and blue eyes.
 She stood approximately 4 feet 5 inches and weighed 70 pounds.
 She has birthmarks on her upper left chest and on the front of her right thigh, her top front teeth slightly protrude.
-Martha was last known to be wearing a short sleeved summer dress and/or a two piece matching bathing suit.
+Martha was last known to be wearing a short-sleeved summer dress and/or a two-piece matching bathing suit.